sirkapil/nehu/pages/meet.md

 Anyways, If you stays and wait for me, that will be supercool ☺

 Life is all about up's and down's.
 If we meet then it'll be just amazing time and here i'm waiting for that wonderful day🔥.
-Even if we never meet, there is no such thing to regret.
+Even if we never meet, there is no such thing to regret as you have already given me a lot of lovely and irreplaceable memories in my life.

 ❤🙏
 ---